 There is a wide range of plan costs.
 Many people choose low-cost or free plans, and $0 Medicare Part C plans are available in 49 states.
 On the other side, some plans can cost several hundred dollars per month.
-Expensive plans usually provide better benefits such as a broader network of medical providers, more coverage for specialized care or better cost-sharing benefits.
+Expensive plans usually provide better benefits such as a broader network of medical providers, more coverage for specialized care, or better cost-sharing benefits.

 Medicare Part C costs are determined by several factors, such as premiums, deductibles, copayments, and coinsurance.
 These amounts can range from $0 to hundreds of dollars for monthly premiums and yearly deductibles.
-But most of your Part C costs will be determined by chosen plan.
+But most of your Part C costs will be determined by your chosen plan.
 Here below are some of the most common factors affecting Part C plan cost:

 - Premiums: Some Medicare Part C plans are free, meaning they don’t have a monthly premium.
-But even if it is $0 premium, you may still owe the Part B premium.
+But even if it is a $0 premium, you may still owe the Part B premium.

 - Deductibles: Most Medicare Part C plans have both a plan deductible and a drug deductible.
 Some of the free Medicare Advantage plans offer a $0 plan deductible.

 - Copayments and coinsurance: Copayments are amounts you will owe for every doctor’s visit or prescription drug refill.
 Coinsurance amounts are any percentage of services you must pay out of pocket after your deductible has been met.